wellscrosby/MRGHoloOcean/docs/usage/installation.rst

    ``nvidia-docker run --rm -it --name holodeck pccl/holodeck:default-worlds``

    .. note::
-      Holodeck cannot be run with root privileges, so the user ``holodeckuser`` with no password is provided in the docker image.
+      HoloOcean cannot be run with root privileges, so the user ``holodeckuser`` with no password is provided in the docker image.

 Managing World Packages